advancedforms/advancedforms.github.io/_posts/2016-12-25-displaying-a-form.markdown

 <?php

 $args = array(
-    'display_title'           => false, 		// Whether the title should be displayed or not (true/false)
+    // Whether the title should be displayed or not (true/false) 'display_title' => false,

-    'display_description'     => false, 		// Whether the description should be displayed or not (true/false)
+    // Whether the description should be displayed or not (true/false) 'display_description' => false,

-    'submit_text'             => 'Submit', 		// Text used for the submit button 'redirect'                => 'Current URL',		// The URL to redirect to after a successful submission.
+    // Text used for the submit button
+    'submit_text' => 'Submit',

+    // The URL to redirect to after a successful submission.
 Defaults to the current URL displaying the success message set in the form settings
+    'redirect' => 'Current URL',

-    'echo'                    => true, 			// Whether the form output should be echoed or returned 'values'                  => array(), 		// Field values to pre-fill.
-Should be an array with format: $field_name_or_key => $field_prefill_value
+    // Whether the form output should be echoed or returned 'echo' => true,

+    // Field values to pre-fill.
+Should be an array with format: $field_name_or_key => $field_prefill_value 'values' => array(),

+    // Array of field keys or names to exclude from form rendering 'exclude_fields' => array(),

+    // Either 'wp' or 'basic'.
+Whether to use the Wordpress media uploader or a regular file input for file/image fields.
+    'uploader' => 'wp',
 );

 advanced_form( 'form_key', $args );